cselab/old_korali/doc/mkdocs/docs/installation.md

 Before compiling, the following needs to be checked:

-- Name for the MPI compiler in the `source/make/common.mk`, since this can be named differently on different platforms.
+- Name for the MPI compiler in the `source/make/common.mk`, since this can be named differently on different platforms and different compilation options (e.g. mpicc vs gcc) .

 **Compilation options:**